cookies042004/MiniCRM/README.md

 cd frontend
 npm install
 npm start
-do setup for firebase using firebase console
 ```
+Note: Do setup for firebase using firebase console(if want google authentication)